 Our Ocean Animal Movement activity is by far my most shared blog post, and that is probably because kids enjoy moving their bodies while learning about ocean animals and building on their vocabulary.

-These FIVE tips are pretty basic, but they can really enhance your child’s language learning.
+These FIVE tips are pretty basic, but they can really enhance your child’s language development.

-Do you have any other tips for embedding language learning into playtime?
+Do you have any other tips for embedding language learning in play?